 (grade i) is built in Barnack stone and boasts a fine 15th century spire and 15th century chancel but it does also contain fabric from earlier church buildings.
 The chancel arch and arcading are dated to 13th century; the nave and the south are 14th century.
 The Manor House (grade ii) to the south of the church has a 15th century wing although it is mainly a 17th century building.
-St Andrew's (grade ii), on the west side of the settlement, was associated with the Ely manor and is also built in Barnack stone.
+St Andrew's (grade ii\), on the west side of the settlement, was associated with the Ely manor and is also built in Barnack stone.
 This church is mainly of 14th century construction although its south aisle contains fabric from the 13th century and its key features such as the clerestory, south porch and west tower are 15th century.
-The dissolution of the monasteries as the monastic estates were broken up and lands passed to private owners.
+The ownership of land in and around Whittlesey was to change in the 16th century with the dissolution of the monasteries as the monastic estates were broken up and lands passed to private owners.